sanbuphy/llm-vision-datasets/README.md

 In the era of large language models (LLMs), this repository is dedicated to collecting datasets, particularly focusing on image and video data for generative AI (such as diffusion models) and image-text paired data for multimodal models.
 We hope that the datasets shared by the community can help everyone better learn and train new AI models.
 By collaborating and sharing resources, we can accelerate the progress towards achieving Artificial General Intelligence (AGI).
 Let's work together to create a comprehensive collection of datasets that will serve as a valuable resource for researchers, developers, and enthusiasts alike, ultimately paving the way for the realization of AGI.

+Some data is more suitable for generative AI, while other data is more suitable for VLM-related tasks.
+Some data is suitable for both.

 If there is any infringement or inappropriate content, please contact us, and we will strive to prevent such content from appearing and handle it as soon as possible.

 ## Contents